 - Identify the causal dynamics that correlate to best quality results in crops. (i.e. what fertility and management programs and cultivars would work best in this soil type and climate to result in high quality crops)

-This past year, we have accomplished proof of concept on all of these objectives, and are readying ourselves for full implementation in 2019.
+We have accomplished proof of concept on all of these objectives, and are readying ourselves for full implementation.

-We expect to have our first consumer calibrated tools available with basic definitions of crop quality and guidance for growers by the end of 2019!
+We expect to have our first consumer calibrated tools available with basic definitions of crop quality and guidance for growers by next year!

-To accomplish this, we need allies to work with us in this citizen science, open-source collaborative endeavor.
+To accomplish this, we need allies to work with us in this open-source, collaborative endeavor.

 Introduce allies to this project.
 Spread the word, share with your friends.

 Together we can not only increase crop quality and decrease disease incidence, we can regenerate ecosystems, increase farm viability, and improve foundational dynamics in the broader culture.